awgraves/key-value-store/README.md

 For local development, use the make commands targeting the development Docker configuration:

-- `make dev-up` - Start both services in development mode (hot reloading + Gin debugging logs)
+- `make dev-up` - Start both services in development mode
 - `make dev-down` - Stop both services in development mode
 - `make dev-kvs-up` - Start only the key-value service in development mode
 - `make dev-kvs-down` - Stop only the key-value service in development mode
 - `make dev-logs` - View logs from development services

+The development setup includes:

+- Hot reloading for code changes
+- Gin debug logging

 ### Production deployment